mihirp161/mihirp161.github.io/_pages/about.md

 ---
 Designed in India.
 Made in the USA.

-I'm Mihir Patel, a recent grad from Tampa, currently working as a data analyst at [the South Florida Water Management District](https://www.swfwmd.state.fl.us/).
+I'm Mihir Patel, a recent grad from Tampa, currently working as a data analyst at [the Southwest Florida Water Management District](https://www.swfwmd.state.fl.us/).

 Been fortunate enough to gain and share knowledge in the academic space for six-plus years.